-The Magic Kingdom Park Hours have been greatly reduced from normal levels and even the off-season doesn’t see these few hours, let alone the Summer.
+The Magic Kingdom Park Hours have been greatly reduced from normal levels and even the off-season doesn’t see these few hours.

 Add that on top of the fact that the Magic Kingdom is not running Morning or Evening Extra Magic Hours means that your overall time in the park will be much less.
-On the surface this is a bad thing, but depending on how crowd levels are, you might get all the attractions done in a shorter amount of time, minimizing the effect of reduced park hours.
+On the surface, this is a bad thing, as less time means less fun.
+On the positive side, we’ve been able to get all the attractions done in a shorter amount of time, minimizing the effect of reduced park hours.

 We’ll keep an on the hours to see if they change at all over the coming months and also how quickly you can get through attractions.

 So as you know, not all the attractions in the Magic Kingdom are open, but we are happy to report that the vast majority of them are.
 Right now, there are 29 attractions on the list.
 Let’s check them out and then give you a run-down of what it means for your visit.